Charlotte Amalie, U.S. Virgin Islands: Danish influence

 Named Charlotte Amalie in honor of the wife of Danish King Christian V, the Danish influence is strong.
 The heritage is predominant in several ways in Charlotte Amalie today.
 The Danes left castles, cemeteries, churches, forts, town homes, sugar mills and plantation houses that are still standing.
 Many geographical names are kept in Danish and many locals have Danish heritage.
 The most widely spoken language, Virgin Islands Creole, has many words and expressions left from the Danish language.
-For instance, Danish words like "skål" (toast), "berg" (mountain) and "frikadeller" (meatballs) are commonly used.
+For instance, Danish words like "skål" (toast), "bjerg" (mountain) and "frikadeller" (meatballs) are commonly used.
 Much of the historic colonial architecture is still standing and words like "street" are more commonly referred to by the Danish translation "gade".

+Architecture

 Charlotte Amalie has the largest collection of colonial buildings in the Caribbean.
 Most of the buildings are classic Caribbean adaptions of English Georgian architecture built by the Danes, dating to the 1830s.